ivanovlk/PallyPowerTW/README.md

 - Show the max rank of each blessing each paladin has available + if they have talents that buff the blessing (specific to v+)
 - Show the correct duration to each blessing based on v+ duration
 - Added Spanish localization by Nuevemasnueve

+### Changelog
+15.07.25 - Fix: When casting Greater Blessings and several targets are out of range addon assumes they got the buff and does not allow to re-cast GB.
+Now those targets are correctly marked as Need blessing and allow re-cast of GB.
+15.07.25 - Aura assignment is also saved in Presets 15.07.25 - Allow mark of player as a tank and sync with other paladins